 For more information on California Bar Certification see Bar Exam Policy in Section 1 of this handbook.
 Students enrolled in the LL.M. program must maintain a cumulative grade point average of 2.330 to earn the LL.M. degree.
 Any student who fails to maintain a 2.330 GPA in a semester will be placed on academic probation and will be academically disqualified after two consecutive semesters reflecting a GPA lower than 2.330.

 Applicants educated in the United States must have a degree from an ABA-accredited law school.
 A foreign-educated applicant’s degree(s) must be from a university accredited in the country in which it is located or the applicant must be admitted to practice before the highest court in that country.

 It is in the applicant’s best interest to apply as early as possible; however, the application file for Fall admission should be completed no later than June 30, for Spring admission no later than November 15, and for Summer admission no later than April 15.
 Applications submit after those dates will be considered on an individual basis.
 Waiting lists will be established early.

 Admission to the Bar in the United States

 Each state sets its own criteria for qualification for the bar.
 Students who earn the LL.M. degree or Certificate of Completion may be eligible to take certain state bar examinations.
-Please be sure to contact the jurisdiction of state in which you wish to take the bar examination to determine their eligibility requirements to sit for the examination.
-More detailed information can be obtained online (see Comprehensive Guide to Bar Admission Requirements).
+Please be sure to contact the jurisdiction or state in which you wish to take the bar examination to determine their eligibility requirements to sit for the examination.
 Information about the California State Bar Examination can be found at www.calbar.ca.gov.